Work-Life Balance Tips for Single Parents

 Nearly 14 million single parents navigate work-life balance every day - without a co-pilot.
 Whatever their circumstances - divorced, separated, widowed, never married, or solo by choice - parents raising children on their own are linked by many of the same challenges, trials, and rewards.

-If you're part of the community of solo parents, keeping these tips in mind can help you stay focused on your happiness, health, and the special life you and your child share.
+If you're part of this community of solo parents, these tips can help you stay focused on your happiness, health, and the special life you and your child share.

 Single parents are united in their need for a loving social network.
 Yet many feel "out of the loop" and yearn for empathy and reinforcement.
 If you feel isolated, reach out to an extended family of friends, neighbors, and community organizations such as a parents group or your place of worship.